 Guided by personal experiences, her forthcoming album “It Feels Like” (Bright Shiny Things) confronts the multiplicity of truths behind memories, language, and identity and includes world premiere recordings of new works by Daniel Bernard Roumain (DBR), Pauchi Sasaki, Angélica Negrón, and Sophia Jani.
 She was recently named an Artist-in-Residence at WNYC’s The Greene Space to work on “It Feels Like,” a 4-part events series inspired by the album that explores rituals of healing and disparate identities through music, performance, conversations, and food.

-Originally from Maryland, Eunbi Kim is based in New York City.
-She holds a Master of Music degree from the Manhattan School of Music (MSM), where she also held a coveted fellowship in the institution’s Center for Music Entrepreneurship.
-She currently serves on the Board of Trustees for New York Foundation for the Arts, is a graduate of the 2020 American Express Women in Music Leadership Academy, and is a member of MSM's Alumni Council.
-She is grateful to her former and current teachers: Elena Arseniev, Rosemary Caviglia, and Anthony de Mare.
+Kim holds a Master of Music degree from the Manhattan School of Music, where she also held a fellowship in the institution’s Center for Music Entrepreneurship.
+She currently serves on the Board of Trustees for New York Foundation for the Arts and is co-founder of bespoken, a mentorship program for women in music.